Apply

 We believe there is no better teacher than experience.

-This belief led us to pioneer the first co-operative education program in Western Canada more than half a century ago.
+This belief led us to pioneer the first cooperative education program in Western Canada more than half a century ago.
 Our history of providing hands-on learning opportunities has given our institution decades of insight, allowing us to fine-tune our programs and offerings so that students reap the rewards in the real world.
-Our students enjoy plentiful opportunities to gain experience in both paid and volunteer positions, as well as other opportunities, resulting in career-ready graduates who find work fast.
+Our students enjoy plentiful opportunities to gain experience in both paid and volunteer positions and other opportunities, resulting in career-ready graduates who find work fast.

-We know that learning happens best from doing.
-Our Centre for Experiential and Service Learning provides students with new opportunities to get hands-on experience and learn by doing.
+We know that learning happens best when you do.
+Our Centre for Experiential and Service Learning provides students with new opportunities for hands-on experience and learning by doing.

 Virtual Campus Tour

-Off campus?
+Off-campus?
 No problem.
 We are bringing the campus to you.
-Watch a video tour or use an interactive map to see all that the U of R campus has to offer.
+Watch a video tour or use an interactive map to see all the U of R campus offers.

 Find Your Direction